 Table 2 presents the regression results of six specifications: First, we display three heteroscedastic Tobit models where the innovation intensity is considered as exogenous.
 One model represents the full specification using both the perceived location factors and the "real" regional characteristics.
-As robustness check, we then present two models where we omitted the perceived factors in one model, and the real characteristics in the other.
-Besides interpreting the sign of the coefficients and their significance levels, we are interested which kind of location factors have higher explanatory power with respect to the firm-level performance.
-For this, we present Wald-test on joint significance of the regional variables.
+As a robustness check, we then present two models where we omitted the perceived factors in one of the models, and the real characteristics in the other.
+Besides interpreting the sign of the coefficients and their significance levels, we are interested in which kind of location factors have higher explanatory power with respect to the firm-level performance.
+For this, we conduct a Wald-test on the joint significance of the regional variables.
 The other three specifications are analogous to the former, but now we account for the potential endogeneity of INNOINT using the IV-Tobit models.

 Turning to the results, we find that the "real" regional characteristics are individually and jointly insignificant in all regressions.
-This coincides basically with the weak performance of such variables in previous studies.
+This basically coincides with the weak performance of such variables in previous studies.
 The perceived location factors, however, are jointly highly significant in all models.
-As the results show, the presence of skilled labor and the vicinity to suppliers have a positive effect on the innovation performance of firms.
-Further, though weaker as not robust across all models, we find a positive impact of networking and the availability of physical infrastructure.
-Note that in the IV Tobit all three indicators describing innovation subsidies positively affect innovation intensity (first stage results not presented in detail in the Table).
+As the results show, the presence of skilled labor and the vicinity of suppliers have a positive effect on the innovation performance of firms.
+Further, we find a positive impact of networking and the availability of physical infrastructure, although these effects are weaker as they are not robust across all models.
+Note that in the IV Tobit all three indicators describing innovation subsidies positively affect innovation intensity.
+While we do not present the first stage regression in detail, we show a test on joint significance of the three instrumental variables in the bottom of the table.
+Those indicate that the instruments are highly significant in explaining INNOINT in all models.
+Consequently, we argue that none of the IV regressions suffers from a possible weak instruments problem.

 With respect to innovation performance, our results illustrate that perceived factors seem to capture effects from the local innovation milieu better than general characteristics calculated at the regional level.
-We would like to point that the reason for this may be the fact that a regression analysis restricts the effect of regional characteristics in the sense that all variables affect the firms in the same region by the same magnitude.
-The perceived location factors, however, allow to model that firms within a region may rely on a heterogeneous set of characteristics as survey respondents indicate only a selection of all factors as important.
+We would like to point out that this may be because a regression analysis restricts the effect of regional characteristics in the sense that all variables affect the firms in the same region by the same magnitude.
+The perceived location factors, however, allow us to model the possibility that firms within a region may rely on a heterogeneous set of characteristics, as survey respondents rate only a selection of all factors as important.

 The control variables show the expected effects.
 Consistent with findings in the literature, firm size and capital intensity have a positive effect on innovation performance.
-Also the innovation intensity is naturally an important determinant for innovation outcome.
-For firms' age we also find indications of a positive influence on innovation performance.
+Additionally, the innovation intensity is naturally an important determinant for innovation outcome.
+For firms' age, we also find indications of a positive influence on innovation performance.
 This is confirmed in the IV models where all firm-level control variables remain positively significant.
 In line with findings of Love and Roper (2001b), it turns out that intra-firm spillovers as modeled by the GROUP variable are a source of important advantages for innovation.